spanner/radiant-paperclipped_uploader-extension/README.md

 The update task brings in quite a lot of clutter: javascript, flash, a bit of css, a link image.

-# Warnings
+## Warnings

 * At the moment you need our [fork of paperclipped](https://github.com/spanner/paperclipped) for this to work: flash uploads don't come with content-types so we've had to intervene.
 * Flash uploads also don't come with cookies or other useful context, so there is a hack in the submission code to send that information in the POST instead, and another hack in CGI::Session to get it out again.
+*  I've stuck with paperclipped's prototype/lowpro setup for the javascript, so it's easy to integrate but not very nice.
-* There's only a morning's work in this so handle with care!
+* There's only a couple of mornings' work in this so handle with care!

 ## Author & Copyright